Chapter 8: Missions

 The rain poured down hard and cold.

-Jonathan and his horse were long since soaked to the bone.
-He’d kept moving since departing from River Town and his encounter with George Rosewud.
+Jonathan had kept moving since departing from River Town and his encounter with George Rosewud.
 Uncertainty gnawed at his gut.
-He meditated on the Writings to still his fears, thanking the Lord for leading him.
+He and his horse were long since soaked to the bone.
+He prayed for Rebekah and Sarah and David, picturing them all together again in comfort and safety.
+And he meditated on the Writings to still his fears, thanking Lord J’shua for leading him.

 Jonathan loosed his sword in its scabbard and checked his dagger.

-The two men separated to pass on either side.
+The two men separated to pass him on either side.

-He let them come close.
-Then turned his stallion to the left, blocking the larger man.
-Jon’s horse snorted and tensed.
+He let them come close and then abruptly reined his stallion to the left, blocking the larger man.
+Jon’s horse snorted.

-His young partner smiled menacingly, a narrow-bladed dagger in hand.
+His young companion smiled menacingly, a narrow-bladed dagger in hand.

-After a few miles with no sign of pursuit, the knight breathed a sigh as he reined in the horse.
+Jonathan kneed his horse and galloped away.
+After a few miles with no sign of pursuit, he breathed a sigh as he reined in the horse.

 Quorin watched the knight race away.
 “Rosey didn’a tell me ‘e was armed.”
-Quorin raised a hand, dropping the accent.
+He raised his bloody arm, dropping the accent.
 “Don’t follow him.”

 “Living is more important.
-Especially since I’ve been reduced to… this.”
-He grabbed a thong and began tying it above the gash on his arm.
+Especially since I’ve been reduced to…this.”
+He grabbed a thong and began tying it above the gash.
 “Well, don’t just gawp, Rhay-Rhay.
 Help me.
 I’d rather not lose any more blood.”

 Nodding, Rhaylth dismounted and helped his cousin down.
-“It really is a lot of money.
+“It’s more money than I’ve ever seen.
 Couldn’t we—”

 “No. That was a Knight of J’shua.
 Had I known that beforehand, I’d have charged triple.
-As it is, Rosewud thinks he hired a fool named Caydin.”
+But as it is, Rosewud thinks he hired a fool named Caydin.”
 He grinned, “A bit uv a no-hop’r, ya know?”

 “Stop saying that and bandage my arm.
 I can’t keep this tourniquet tight for long.”